CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

     Enter the emails separated by commas, and no spaces.
 For example: `user1@domain.com,user2@domain.com,user3@domain.com`.

-6. The first time you configure an Email channel, you must also specify the SMTP server information:
+6. The first time you configure an email channel, you must also specify the SMTP server information:

     - **Host**: hostname or IP address of the SMTP server
     - **Port**: port of the SMTP server; typically 587